 Research site in Glasgow

-The Glasgow Geothermal Energy Research Field Site is one of two sites which form the BGS UK Geoenergy Observatories Programme.
+The Glasgow Geothermal Energy Research Field Site is one of three sites which form the BGS UK Geoenergy Observatories Programme.
 The site is owned by Clyde Gateway, a partnership between Glasgow City Council, South Lanarkshire Council and Scottish Enterprise, backed by funding and direct support from the Scottish Government.

 Find more information on the Glasgow Geothermal Energy Research Field Site on the BGS website.

 Scottish Enterprise commissioned Glasgow Geothermal Energy Research Field Site (GGEFRS) company demand analysis.
 The key finding is that the presence of the GGERFS in Scotland, and the adjacent Clyde Gateway 5th generation district heating network, could be an opportunity to create a platform for collaborative action that will maximise benefits to Scottish companies, provide the evidence for wider replication and attract key players from other countries.